silver-sat/Ground_Station_Software/README.md

 # Ground Control Software

-The ground control software presents a user interface for entering commands to the satellite and receiving responses.
-It also transmits gpredict radio Doppler data to adjust the receive and transmit frequencies for the ground radio.
+The ground control software presents a user interface for issuing commands to the satellite and receiving responses.
+It also forwards gpredict radio Doppler data to adjust the receive and transmit frequencies for the ground radio.

 The ground control software is a web application developed in Flask to send commands and display responses and Python modules to read from gpredict, write to the radio, and read from the radio.
 Commands and responses are queued and stored in a sqlite3 database.